 Business immigration can be simpler than you think -- if you come to Canada.

 Click this button to download a free PDF version of this decision tree and terminology:

 Speaking of terminology, if you’re bringing international talent to Canada there are a few terms you’re likely to hear.
 This is what they mean:

 Global Skills Strategy

 The overarching program that includes the Global Talent Stream.
 The Global Skill Strategy promises a high standard of service to applicants, short-term work permit exemptions for skilled workers and top research talent and dedicated staff for employers making significant investments.
-If a company is eligible for referral, they will be assigned a dedicated account manager who will help support their immigration needs.
+If a company is eligible for referral, they will be assigned a dedicated account manager who will help support their business immigration needs.